li-jianli/jovay-docs/guide/developer-quickstart.md

         <img src="/Images/developer-quickstart/value-for-transation-1113.png" >
     </div>
     <p align="center">
-        <span style="font-size: 14px;">Figure 12: Value for Transation</span>
+        <span style="font-size: 14px;">Figure 14: Value for Transation</span>
     </p>

-After sending the withdraw transaction on Jovay, wait for the next batch (~1 hours) to rollup to Sepolia.
+After sending the withdraw transaction on Jovay, wait for the next batch (less than 1 hour) to rollup to Sepolia.
 Search withdraw transaction hash on [Jovay explorer](https://sepolia-explorer.jovay.io/l2) to view the details.

 ![Withdraw Transaction on Jovay](/Images/developer-quickstart/withdraw-transaction-on-jovay.png)
 <p align="center">
-    <span style="font-size: 14px;">Figure 13: Withdraw Transaction on Jovay</span>
+    <span style="font-size: 14px;">Figure 15: Withdraw Transaction on Jovay</span>
 </p>

-Once the rollup batch is verified on L1, the Proof field will display a hex value.
+Once the rollup batch is finalized on L1, the Proof field will display a hex value.
 At that point, you can proceed to finalize the withdraw on Sepolia.

+The proof mentioned here is generated by the merkle tree of the cross-chain messages, which is different from the proof provided by the prover during the rollup process.

 ![Proof of Your Withdraw](/Images/developer-quickstart/proof-of-your-withdraw.png)
 <p align="center">
-    <span style="font-size: 14px;">Figure 14: Proof of Your Withdraw</span>
+    <span style="font-size: 14px;">Figure 16: Proof of Your Withdraw</span>
 </p>

 ### Finalize the withdraw on Ethereum